isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-28-post-Speech by Mr Edwin Tong, Minister for Culture, Community and Youth at NACLI’s 60th Anniversary.md

 image: ""
 variant: tiptap
 ---
-<h3>Delivered Speech by Mr Edwin Tong, Minister for Culture, Community and Youth and Second Minister for Law at NACLI’s 60th Anniversary Conference</h3>
+<h3>Speech by Mr Edwin Tong, Minister for Culture, Community and Youth and Second Minister for Law at NACLI’s 60th Anniversary Conference</h3>
 <ol data-tight="true" class="tight">
 <li>
 <p>Good morning to all of you.</p>